Nipissing University Profile

 Be sure to check out all of Nipissing’s academic programs.

 Nipissing offers a variety of services to help you achieve your goals at university.
-Below is a list of some of the academic services you can access at Nipissing through Student Development and Services.
+The following are some of the academic services you can access at Nipissing through Student Development and Services.

 The Peer Tutoring Program pairs you with another student who can help you build your academic skills within a particular subject or skill area.

 Student Success Workshops are designed to help you transition into university and build academic skills.
-You can take workshops in areas such as conducting research, preparing for exams, and time management.
+You can take workshops in areas such as conducting research, preparing for exams and managing your time.

-Academic Skills Drop-In Centres offer you peer and professional support through a campus-wide network in locations that include residences and libraries.
-You can talk to Peer Educators who can help you with general academic skills such as note-taking skills and time management strategies.
+Academic Skills Drop-In Centres offer you peer and professional support through a campus-wide network of locations that include residences and libraries.
+You can talk to Peer Educators who can help you with general academic skills such as note-taking and time management strategies.

 The Career Development and Education website offers resources and information about employment and career development to assist you in your career and future planning.

-For more about Nipissing’s academic supports, please visit Student Development and Services.
+For more about Nipissing’s academic supports, please visit the Student Development and Services website.

 Scholarships and Bursaries

-Financial aid is available to you through scholarships, bursaries, government loans, and Aboriginal specific scholarships and awards.
-Below you’ll find two examples of awards available at Nipissing:
+Financial aid is available to you through scholarships, bursaries, government loans, and Aboriginal-specific scholarships and awards.
+The following are 2 examples of awards available at Nipissing.

 The Nipissing University Arts and Science Aboriginal Award is given annually to a second-year Aboriginal learner who is enrolled in an Arts and Science degree program and demonstrates financial need.